 In spite of your best efforts to keep your restaurant clean and roach free, cockroaches may still find undetected avenues where they weasel their way inside of our establishment.
 They seek out gaps, cracks, or any other small entry point on the exterior of your commercial property.

-To stop cockroaches from getting inside, use a caulking gun to seal up these openings.
+To stop cockroaches in Plymouth from getting inside, use a caulking gun to seal up these openings.
 Common places you may find cockroach entry points include: along your restaurant’s foundation, around window and door frames, and around utility piping/ventilation.

 How Termishield Can Help Keep Roaches Away